Module 12: Attention

 scores = Q.matmul(K_t) # Full n² computation

-Memory could be saved: Store only lower triangle (n²/2 elements), but requires custom indexing
+Memory could be saved by storing only the lower triangle (n²/2 elements), but it requires custom indexing.

 Q5: Gradient Memory